The Song of the Lark (Jules Breton): In popular culture

 Willa Cather's 1915 novel The Song of the Lark takes its name from the painting, which is also used as the novel's cover art.

+In Thomas Wolfe's 1929 novel Look Homeward, Angel, the protagonist Eugene Gant wins a prize for writing an essay on the painting.

-In February 2014, actor Bill Murray said at a press event for the film, The Monuments Men, that a chance encounter with The Song of the Lark at the Art Institute of Chicago helped him in his early career when he was contemplating suicide.
+In February 2014, actor Bill Murray said at a press event for the film, The Monuments Men, that a chance encounter early in his career with The Song of the Lark at the Art Institute of Chicago dissuaded him from committing suicide.